Tempo logotype

 • Tempo provides a modular, Jira-native SPM suite that adds portfolio governance, financial management, and capacity planning on top of the delivery system engineering teams already use.

-• Planisware is a centralized enterprise strategic portfolio management platform recognized in Gartner's Magic Quadrant, serving complex programs in engineering, pharma, and financial services.
+• Planisware is a centralized enterprise strategic portfolio management platform and a Leader in the 2025 Gartner Magic Quadrant for Adaptive Project Management and Reporting, serving complex programs in engineering, pharma, and financial services.

 • For Jira-standardized organizations, Planisware's centralization model implies a significant implementation burden.
 Tempo can deliver financial governance starting in the current quarter.